cimoody/git_aid/WSL_setup.md

 	`-s  /mnt/c/Users/<your username on windows>  ~/win-home`

 	(*This didn't work for me, but I set my directory in the settings to open to `/mnt/c/Users/<your username on windows>`).
 Now you have a folder in your Linux called win-home that is linked to your Windows file system

 4. From your Linux terminal download anaconda https://repo.anaconda.com/archive/Anaconda3-2021.11-Linux-x86_64.sh

 5. From your Linux terminal install anaconda

 	  `bash Anaconda3-2021.11-Linux-x86_64.sh`

 6. Set the source for your conda

 	`source ~/.bashrc`

-7. upgrade and install git
+7. Upgrade and install `git`

 	`sudo apt update`